OpenLMIS/open-lmis/README.md

 License Terms
 ---------------------------
 This program is part of the OpenLMIS logistics management information system platform software.
-Copyright © 2013, 2014, 2015, 2016 VillageReach, JSI, and ThoughtWorks.
+Copyright © 2013, 2014, 2015, 2016 VillageReach, JSI, ThoughtWorks and CHAI.

 This site contains code and related material necessary to implement a configuration of the OpenLMIS logistics management information system platform.
 See https://github.com/OpenLMIS/open-lmis/ for details of OpenLMIS.